(Above image of the Gospel of Thomas courtesy of the

 Gospel of Philip, and other Valentinian writings are provided in English and Spanish,

 Gospel of Thomas Commentary (compiled by Peter Kirby).
-This excellent resource provides commentary on each of the
+This resource provides commentary on each of the

 114 sayings in GTh.
 Included for each saying are: the Coptic text;